SheepShaun/Bank-customer-churn/README.md

 1. What are the main factors, which affect the customer churn?
 2. How does these main factors affect the customer churn?
 3. Which is the best method to predict the churn?
-4. Whether the SMOTE method can improve the prediction accuracy?
+4. Whether the prediction accuracy can be improved using the SMOTE method for imbalance data?

 - Data understanding <br>
 The bank customer churn data was obtained from Kaggle.
 It is stored in a csv file, named as "bank customer churn dataset".
 It has 14 columns, called features, including row number, customer id, surname, credit score, geography, gender, age, tenure, balance, number of products purchased through the bank, whether has a credit card, whether is an active member, estimated salary, and whether exited from the bank. <br>